sylabs/singularity/internal/pkg/runtime/launcher/oci/README.md

 There are two flows that are implemented here.

-* Basic OCI runtime operations agains an existing bundle, which will be executed via the `singularity oci` command group.
+* Basic OCI runtime operations against an existing bundle, which will be executed via the `singularity oci` command group.
 These are not widely used by end-users of singularity.
 * A `Launcher`, that implements an `Exec` function that will be called by